 Moody died in London in 1984.

-His niece, Cynthia Moody inherited his estate, and devoted considerable energy to documenting, safeguarding and promoting his work.
+His niece, Cynthia Moody inherited his estate and devoted considerable energy to documenting, safeguarding and promoting his work.
 Cynthia was able to trace work already sold or missing, and was instrumental in the return to Britain of Midonz (1937), after almost 60 years in US gallery storage.
-She entered all known details of each work, and a photo, on to “dope sheets” which are close to a definitive catalogue raisonné, now held at the Tate archive.
+She entered all known details of each work, and a photo, on to “dope sheets” which are close to a definitive catalog raisonné, now held at the Tate archive.
 All unsold work was sensitively displayed and tended in her spacious Bristol flat while she lived there.
 Cynthia’s promotion of Ronald’s work ranged from texts in scholarly journals to productive approaches to leading art collections.
 Solo shows of Ronald’s work were mounted at Tate Britain and Tate Liverpool in 2004.

 *Photo credit- Ronald Moody with Johanann 1936 in Fleming Close Studio, Fulham, 1963.
 Photograph © Valerie Wilmer